Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 Is your table design okay?

-• The anxiety of not being sure every time you design.
+• The anxiety of not feeling confident every time you design

-• Data modeling that you have never learned systematically
+• Data modeling that you've never learned systematically

 Concerns everyone faces in practice

-Creating a table that properly reflects customer requirements is not easy.
+Creating a table that properly captures customer requirements is not easy.

 It is difficult to judge on your own which structure is appropriate, whether the design is easy to modify, or if the structure is scalable.